-- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively. - is responsible for the appointment, replacement or dismissal of the Internal Audit Director and Head of Compliance and periodically assesses their performance and remuneration together with the Remuneration Committee. - approves the Terms of Reference and Annual Plans of the Internal Audit and Compliance functions. - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
-The partner of the external audit firm responsible for the audit is rotated once every 4 years.
+- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively. - proposes to the Board the appointment, replacement or dismissal of the Internal Audit Director and Head of Compliance and periodically assesses their performance and remuneration together with the Remuneration Committee. - approves the Terms of Reference and Annual Plans of the Internal Audit and Compliance functions. - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
+For this purpose the Audit Committee puts in periodic tender the Group's auditors, at least once every 4 years, and the tendering process takes place 2 calendar years (cooling off period) prior to their appointment by the General Meeting in order to provide the auditing firms with sufficient time to safeguard their independence.

 D.3.6.
-Eurobank's Directors Report, in its Corporate Governance Statement under par.
-3.1, provides an overview of the Audit Committee's work in discharging its responsibilities during the previous year, including the Committee's work in relation to the financial statements, the effectiveness of the external audit process and the objectivity and independence of Eurobank's external auditors.
+Eurobank's Directors Report, in its Corporate Governance Statement, provides an overview of the Audit Committee's work in discharging its responsibilities during the previous year, including the Committee's work in relation to the financial statements, the effectiveness of the external audit process and the objectivity and independence of Eurobank's external auditors.